Reckless Driving Charges

 1 year, in addition to the penalties associated with a first-time offense.

-Contact Our Mesa, Arizona Firm Today
+Contact Our Tempe, Arizona Firm Today

 Mr. Buckallew has handled all types of criminal traffic cases and understands the impact